 BUS 240 Business Law (3 units)

 It is a study of fundamental principles of law applicable to business transactions.
 The course specifically relates to the areas of legal environment of business, contracts, and sales contracts.
-Prerequisite: None economy; ethics in the global economy; the role of the professions in contemporary American society.
 Prerequisite: None

 BUS 250 Business Ethics (3 units)